pmean/build-website/text/06/PostmodernThought.md

 >     2002 Oct 12;325(7368):832-4.
 >
 > So a bit of postmodernism is probably good medicine, as long as you
-> don\'t overdose on it.
+> don't overdose on it.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Teaching resources](../category/TeachingResources.html).